Skip to Content

 3. Spread your favorite pizza sauce on the dough and add toppings of choice.

-Pizza dough rising on the counter.
+Pizza dough on a floured counter.

-Pro Tips For The Best Results:
+Pro Tips For The Best Pizza Recipe

 • If you make a thicker crust pizza, it will need to bake a tad longer- about 20 to 22 minutes total.